ENCATC Academy 21-24 April 2026, Bilbao, Spain

 This session provides an overview of current debates on sustainability in the arts and culture sector and presents preliminary findings from Culture for the Planet Alliance, a strategic spin-off of the Swiss National Science Foundation–funded project Culture Goes Sustainable.
 It introduces the Alliance’s collaborative work on developing sustainability indicators, transition frameworks, and emerging standards.
 The session further examines how cultural organizations conceptualize, operationalize, and measure governance practices, social sustainability, and ecological responsibility.

-Leticia Labaronne, Head of Center for Arts Management at the Zurich University of Applied Sciences; Co- Lead Culture for the Planet Alliance, Switzerland
+Leticia Labaronne, ENCATC Vice President, Head of Center for Arts Management at the Zurich University of Applied Sciences; Co- Lead Culture for the Planet Alliance

 Laura J. Noll, Center for Arts Management at the Zurich University of Applied Sciences; Executive Education Lead Culture for the Planet Alliance, Switzerland